UP lab staffer says duty above personal life

 For several weeks now, Mishra, has been collecting samples of suspected Covid-19 patients in the lab he works at.
 He knows the risk associated with his job, and that he may also contract the infection, but has no regrets.
 He feels it is a part of his duty emerging out of an extraordinary situation.

-A laboratory technician at the Urban Community Health Centre in Baloo Adda here, Ritesh said it was a manner of national duty.
-His eating habits too have been impacted by the hectic schedule at the centre.
+A laboratory technician at the Urban Community Health Centre in Baloo Adda here, Ritesh said it was a kind of national duty.

-“There is no fixed time for lunch and dinner.
-I eat lunch as late as 4pm and dinner well past midnight,” he said.

 On April 13, Ritesh and his team had to go to Kasaibada locality to collect samples of 117 people.
 “We started working at 4pm and continued till 10.30 pm.
 Precautions had to be taken so that no one in the team got infected, he said.
 The area had earlier been declared a containment zone.